 “Matt, that seems so conceited!”

-I’ll tell you what’s conceited, ignoring what God has done to you in order to earn the approval of legalists.
+I’ll tell you what’s conceited, ignoring what God has done to you in order to earn the approval of legalists and quasi-grace teachers who are never proud of you.
 What’s conceited is retrofitting John the Baptist and Moses into what the Cross has accomplished for all who have believed.

 “But I gotta make disciples of disciples!
 We have to produce!”